How to Clean a Camera Lens | Complete Guide to Camera Lens CleaningDecember 7, 2018

 Every photographer knows a single speck of dirt or spot of water on a camera lens can ruin any picture.
 That’s why every photographer must know how to clean a camera lens.
 For best results, you need to use the proper tools.
-It’s a good idea to have essential items on hand to ensure a clean camera lens whenever the need arises.
+It’s a good idea to have essential items on hand to ensure a clean camera lens whenever the need arises, but it’s especially important when you’re trying to get the perfect shot for the next photo contest you’re entering.

 7 Tools Needed to Clean a Camera Lens at Home